oussamaelfig/Emergency_PROLOG/README.md

 # Emergency
-This repo contains an Haskell app that manage an emergency
+This repo contains a PROLOG app that manage an emergency
 # Authors:
  * OUSSAMA EL-FIGHA
  * Zacharie Chenail-Larcher